stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

   Three men were swept up by the flabby claws before anybody turned.
 God rest them, if there be any rest in the universe.
 They were Donovan, Guerrera, and &Aring;ngstrom.
-Parker slipped as the other three were plunging frenziedly over endless vistas of green-crusted rock to the boat, and Johansen swears he was swallowed up by an angle of masonry which shouldn&rsquo;t have been there; an angle which was acute, but behaved as if it were obtuse.
+Parker slipped as the other three were plunging frenziedly over endless vistas of green-crusted rock to the boat, and Johansen swears he was swallowed up by an angle of masonry which shouldn't have been there; an angle which was acute, but behaved as if it were obtuse.
 So only Briden and Johansen reached the boat, and pulled desperately for the   Alert   as the mountainous monstrosity flopped down the slimy stones and hesitated floundering at the edge of the water.